Officially out now: The TypeDB 3.0 Roadmap >>

 Database Manager with IAM database

 Creating and deleting databases can be done via the Manage Database window.
-To open the Manage Database window, make sure TypeDB Studio is connected to TypeDB server and click on the database button (studio dbs) in the top toolbar.
+To open the Manage Database window, make sure TypeDB Studio is connected to TypeDB server and click on the studio dbs database button in the top toolbar.

 To create a new database: